BonsaiDen/JavaScript-Garden/doc/intro.md

 ### The authors

-This guide is the work of two lovely Stackoverflow users, [Ivo Wetzel][6] (Writing) and [Zhang Yi Jiang][5] (Design).
+This guide is the work of two lovely Stack Overflow users, [Ivo Wetzel][6] (Writing) and [Zhang Yi Jiang][5] (Design).

 ### License